localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 ```

 ## Conclusion
-CloudWatch can be very useful for monitoring metrics of interest.
-Metric-alarms are periodically evaluated and make you aware if thresholds are breached.
+CloudWatch is an integral part of infrastructure management to monitor and react to operational metrics.
+Metric alarms are periodically evaluated and make you aware if thresholds of metrics are breached.

 The configured actions trigger automatically once the alarm state changes and can therefore help to respond quick to any anomalies.

 In our example we showed how to use email notifications, but this is just one way to do it.
 You could also use webhooks, SQS queues, or other SNS topic subscribers.